 - Manufacturer: The company or industry or the production unit where the goods are produced on a small scale or large scale for selling in the market, is known as a manufacturer.

-- Wholesaler: The one who buys goods directly from the manufacturer in large quantity with the intention to sell it to the retailer, to earn a marginal profit is called a wholesaler.
+- Wholesaler: The one who buys goods directly from the manufacturer in large quantity intending to sell it to the retailer, to earn a marginal profit is called a wholesaler.

 - Retailer: The person who sells goods in small quantity, directly to the customers at the maximum retail price (MRP) is known as a retailer.